OnyekachiN/ArborMap/docs/tutorial.md

   --output_dir OUTPUT_DIR
                         Path to the output folder (default: ./data) (default: ./data)
 ```
-Next, an illustration of how to implement script is hown below.
+Next, an illustration of how to implement script is how below.
 ```bash
 python ScRNA_seq_Parameter_Search.py Allen_tutorial_subset.csv 12 '/RNA_Parameter_Search'
 ```